Publications Written By Attorney Addison Steele in Santa Barbara, California

 So what if the police didn't give a Miranda warning in bad faith.
 Getting this kind of ruling is so rare it's virtually unheard of.
 The most famous example is a case that was also heard by the U.S. Supreme Court Missouri v.
 Seibert (2004) 542 U.S. 600.
 In that case officers had been trained to not give Miranda warning, get a confession, then give a Miranda warning and try to get the person to repeat the confession after the Miranda warnings were given.
 The police strategy was that if the confession was repeated everything was fine, and if it wasn't repeated, at least the person wouldn't be able defend themselves on the witness stand because the confession could be used for impeachment per the Harris v.
 New York case.
 That kind of planning is bad faith.
 Police departments, at least publicly, stopped using that technique after the Missouri v.
 Seibert case.

 What's worse is that Miranda keeps getting watered down.
-The U.S. Supreme Court keeps coming up with new exceptions to need to give Miranda warnings.
+The U.S. Supreme Court keeps coming up with new exceptions to the need to give Miranda warnings.
 For example, Rhode Island v.
 Innis (1980) 446 U.S. 291 made a new rule that an in custody "spontaneous" statement didn't need a Miranda warning if the statement wasn't in response to a direct question.
 So the police could then get incriminating statements by making vague comments like, "Your parents aren't going to be happy about your situation," or anything else like that which isn't a direct question, but is likely to get the accused person to say something.
 Another example is the "public safety" exception created by New York v.
 Quarles (1984) 467 U.S. 649, because of Quarles the police don't have to give a Miranda warning if the questioning is needed for public safety.
 One example of this is the interrogation of Richard Allen Davis in a homicide case.
 In that case the "public safety" exception was used despite the person that Davis was being questioned about having been missing for more than two months.
 One more example is Colorado v.
 Connelly (1986) 479 U.S. 157 in which the U.S. Supreme Court decided that it didn't matter if the person confessing was developmentally disabled, only if a reasonable person would think the person was not developmentally disabled.
 This established a rule that the police could get a "knowing, intelligent and voluntary" Miranda waiver from a developmentally disabled person as long as the person didn't look or sound developmentally disabled.

 When a client says, "The police didn't read me my rights when they arrested me, that means they have to dismiss the case, right."
 The first question is, "Were you interrogated and did you give them an incriminating statement?"
 If the answer to the question is, "No, they didn't ask me any questions," or, "I didn't say anything to them," then the response is, "Well, then whether or not you were given a Miranda warning just doesn't matter, and no your case is not going to be dismissed."
 If the answer is, "Yeah, they asked me questions and I confessed to the crime."
 Then the next question is going to be, were you detained or under arrest when you confessed to the crime?"
 If the answer to that question is, "Ugh no, we were just talking on the sidewalk, they never said that I couldn't leave, it was clear to me if I wanted to leave I could."
 Then the answer is going to be, "It doesn't matter if you weren't read your rights, they're going to be able to use that confession against you, and no your case is not going to be dismissed."
 If the answer is, "They did not read me my rights and I was in handcuffs in an interrogation room in the police station," then the next question is, "Was your confession the only evidence against you?"
 If the answer to that question is, "Oh no, they have my fingerprints, my DNA, and there's a video, there's plenty of other evidence," then the answer is going to be, "No, your case is not going to be dismissed because even if we win a Miranda motion and your confession is suppressed, they have plenty of other evidence against you, so they're not going to dismiss your case."